 Shanice TolbertCentral Washington University

-My semester in Akita was amazing!
-Akita is perfect if you want to really experience Japan and the deep culture of the country.
-The university is a great place to learn Japanese language and offers many courses in English with Japanese students.
+My semester in Japan was amazing!
+The university is a great place to learn the Japanese language and offers many courses in English with Japanese students.
 The KEI Director really helped us adjust to life in Japan.
-I really loved Akita.
+I really loved Japan.

 Codi GrovesPoint Loma Nazarene University

-Akita reminds me of home.
+Japan reminds me of home.
 I may be thousands of miles away from family but I’m not alone.
 The people on campus and in public are very nice and helpful.
 I’m surrounded by people who have become my friends.
-This was my first experience living in a dorm and I’ve enjoyed it so far.
-The classes are fun, interesting and interactive.
-Yuka (KEI Director) is great and has a wonderful personality.
+This was my first experience living in a dorm and I’ve enjoyed it.
+The classes are fun, interesting, and interactive.
+The KEI Director is great and has a wonderful personality.
 The excursions were amazing.
 To see and enjoy other aspects of Japan allowed me to appreciate my time here.
-I absolutely love Akita and Japan.
+I absolutely love Japan.